Vienna’s supermarkets are a treasure trove for tourists. All the chains offer decent quality at surprisingly reasonable prices for a capital city.

 (The Billa Plus stores are among the largest supermarkets in Vienna, along with Interspar)

-You have plenty of reasons to pop into a Viennese supermarket on your visit.
+You have plenty of reasons to pop into a Viennese supermarket on your trip.

 So if you want to buy drinks and snacks, the supermarkets offer considerably better value.
-Every outlet also runs regular special offers where you commonly get 25-50% off selected items.
+Every outlet also runs regular special offers where you might get as much as 25-50% off selected items.

 Supermarkets also sell many of the typical souvenirs of a visit to Austria, in particular sweets/candy and chocolate.

-The main chains all stock, for example, Milka chocolate and the Mozartkugel (marzipan chocolate balls) in largely the same packaging as elsewhere and at a fraction of airport or museum shop prices.
+The main chains all stock, for example, two popular options for taking home for friends (or for yourself): Milka chocolate and the Mozartkugel marzipan chocolate balls.
+All in the same packaging but at a fraction of airport or museum shop prices.

-In fact, if you leave your shopping until the airport, look out for the supermarkets there.
+In fact, if you leave your shopping until the airport, look out for the supermarkets there (see below).
 You can buy drinks, snacks and chocolate for much less than in typical airport stores.

 Which supermarket?